dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps.rst

 :doc:`Getting Started with Services </getting-started/getting-started-with-services>`.

-With the Dockstore GitHub App installed, authors do not need to manually refresh their workflows/services on Dockstore to get the latest changes from GitHub.
+With the Dockstore GitHub App installed, authors do not need to manually refresh their workflows, tools, or services on Dockstore to get the latest changes from GitHub.
 Dockstore will automatically update whenever the corresponding repository is updated on GitHub.

 What are GitHub Apps?